Purple-Recovery/purple-recovery/README.md

 #### “TrackersSectionView”
   * This component displays links to external data visualization dashboards regarding COVID-19 statistics.
 	* Resides on the client-side only

-#### BreadcrumbNavView
+#### IndividualPageView
-  * This component displays a line of text that will display the users directory path relative to the main page.
-Will provide one-click access to each of the parent pages.
-  * Communicates with the previous page.
+  * This component displays a whole page dedicated to a main section.
+All links related to the section will be displayed in a scrollable view, and may be divided into subsections.
+  * Three instances:
+	  * “ResourcesPageView”
+	  * “ResponsesPageView”
+	  * “CommunityPageView”
   * Resides on client-side only

 #### DropANoteView